Extragalactic magnetism with SOFIA (SALSA Legacy Program) -- V: First results on the magnetic field orientation of galaxies: Magnetic field orientation maps

-\item NGC~4736 has a FIR and radio spiral $B$-field without clear spatial correspondence with the underlying morphology in total emission.
+\item NGC\,4736 has a FIR and radio spiral $B$-field without clear spatial correspondence with the underlying morphology in total emission.
+The total emision is cospatial with the starburst ring at $\sim1$ kpc around the core.

-\item NGC~6946 does not present well-ordered large-scale spiral FIR $B$-fields, in comparison with the well-ordered large-scale spiral $B$-field at radio wavelengths.
-The FIR $B$-field seems to be dominated by turbulence, potentially connected to star formation activity.
+\item NGC\,6946 has a highly disordered FIR $B$-field, in comparison with the well-ordered large-scale spiral $B$-field at radio wavelengths.
+The disordered FIR $B$-field seems to be potentially connected to star formation activity in the spiral arms.

-\item Significant large-scale differences between FIR and radio polarization observations are found in several regions of M51, NGC~1097, and NGC~3627.
+\item Significant large-scale differences between FIR and radio polarization observations are found in several regions of M\,51, NGC\,1097, and NGC\,3627.

 \item For all these galaxies, deviations from the large-scale spiral $B$-fields are found in star-forming regions and at the edges of the nuclear bar.

 \end{itemize}